tandynhd/GinYa_ReactNative_Android_Medication_Tracking_App/README.md

 ### Report Page
 <p align="left">
 <p>- Users should be able to generate a pdf report for their doctors </br>
-<p>- They can do this using the generate report button which makes a report out of tasksStaus atom </br>
+<p>- They can do this using the generate report button which makes a report out of tasksStatus atom </br>
 <p>- The Patient Profile button converts a google document to a pdf and allows that to be shown as a pdf in the app </br>
 <p>- The log out button allows user to change the authenticateState to false again thus going back to the Authenticate page </br>
   <img src="./ApplicationSample/Report_Page_1.jpg">